I’ve been on a quest.

 - 1 cup whole milk

-- ¼ fresh herbs (optional)--I like to add herbs if I am serving these with a brunch or dinner.
-I usually use a mixture of dill, parsley, basil, oregano, and rosemary.
+- 1/4 cup fresh herbs I like to add herbs if I am serving these with a brunch or dinner.
+I usually use a mixture of dill, parsley, basil, oregano, and rosemary., optional

 2015 Flour Update: I use einkorn flour almost exclusively these days.
 For an einkorn version, use 2 2/3 cup einkorn flour with the remaining ingredients.
 No soaking is necessary for einkorn, so simply combine the dry ingredients and butter (this may also be done in the food processor), then the wet ingredients.
 Mix just until the dough is wet.
 Einkorn is the flour pictured in this recipe (the photos have been updated since the original recipe posting in 2013).